brendt/stitcher.io/src/content/blog/2020-06-09-survey-results.md

 {{ ad:carbon }}

-Fair warning: I'm no neutral player in this discussion, but I want to make clear that it wan't my intention to make my own case.
+Fair warning: I'm no neutral player in this discussion, but I want to make clear that it wasn't my intention to make my own case.
 I wanted to see whether our seemingly pointless discussions might be caused by the difference in context; I don't want to prove there's one and only true answer.

 With all that being said, let's look at the results.